sesamiapp/devportal/docs/2-sesami-experience/2-options.md

 ```

 ### auto-add-to-cart
-If set, after reservation completed, the Experience will automatically add the selected values(date, time, resource, etc.) to the cart.
+If set, after the reservation is completed, the Experience will automatically add the selected values(date, time, resource, etc.) to the cart.

 ```html {4}
 <sesami-experience